mongodb-js/compass/packages/hadron-app-registry/README.md

 Alternative methods of passing messages between plugins include using React contexts to provide an API that can be used by nested plugins, or if that is not possible, your plugin can expose methods that other plugins can then access.
+(`WorkspacesServiceProvider` is currently an example of this pattern.)

 ## Usage